 When any of these signs are displayed, we will aim to offer support, tailored to individual need.
 Sometimes, to help facilitate this, we enlist the help of other experts who can assist trainees.
 That might be another trainer who has not been involved before.
-We also have our Training Support Service (TSS).
-The TSS is a support service for trainees who are experiencing difficulties, which may be adversely affecting performance and progression in training.
+We also have our Professional Support and Wellbeing service (PSW).
+The PSW is a support service for trainees who are experiencing difficulties, which may be adversely affecting performance and progression in training.

-Further information about the TSS can be found here.
+Further information about the PSW service can be found here.

 Stage 3 – The Routine Assessment Processes

 We are fortunate to have very committed and gifted trainers in the East Midlands.
 All of our GP Trainers have attended a recognised 'New Trainers Course' and a large number have attained a Postgraduate Certificate in Medical Education at master's level.
 Since January 2011, the certificate has been an essential requirement for new GP Trainers.
 We have robust quality management processes in place to ensure that our trainers and training practices meet GMC/national standards.

 Trainers and training practices are supported by a network of local GP Training Programme Directors and admin teams.

 Our hospital posts are also quality managed using nationally approved frameworks to ensure that they provide an appropriate level of education and clinical experience.